Creating value for Canadians

 Chief Administrative Officer

 Mr. Akers holds an MBA from the Tuck School of Business at Dartmouth and a Bachelor of Applied Science in Electrical Engineering from the University of Waterloo.
-His combination of technical expertise, strategic insight, and leadership experience enables him to guide complex organizations through transformation while maintaining a focus on mission, values, and long-term impact.

 Russ Wenman